gertjanburghouts/gertjanburghouts.github.io/_posts/2022-04-22-multisets.md

 <!-- <img src="https://gertjanburghouts.github.io/pictures/iclr22_push_apart.jpg"> -->

 We propose a method that can treat car-1 and car-2 differently, to output {car-1, car-2}.
+This essential ingredient is called multiset-equivariance.
 Published at ICLR 2022 and presented on May 25 2022.

 <img src="https://gertjanburghouts.github.io/pictures/iclr22_poster_ordering.jpg">